-Part D is also managed by private providers, but it is endorsed and regulated by the government.
-You pay a monthly premium that varies based on where you live and what your provider needs to give you the best care.
-Seniors who are on expensive prescriptions may fall into what is known as the Part D “donut hole”.
-But once you hit a certain annual out-of-pocket expense cap, emergency coverage will kick in and discount your medications to a more manageable level until the first of the next year.
+Recipients who are on expensive prescriptions may fall into what is known as the Part D donut hole.
+But once you hit a specific annual out-of-pocket expense cap, emergency coverage will kick in and discount your medications to a more manageable level until the first of the following year.

 What parts are known as Traditional Medicare?

 Tradition Medicare refers to Part A and Part B. These parts cover your inpatient hospital, doctor, and medical services.